umairnaeem373/skin-care/README.md

 # skin-care
-Next app for a Skin care product
+Next Js app for a Skin care product